vit-min/vit-min/README.md

 @min Foundation is established to enhance and support technological innovations and digital solutions addressing unmet patients&#39; needs and improving patients journey.
 The digital solutions are tailored to the individual specifics of the chronic conditions and are co-created with the involvement of the relevant patients groups.

-**vit@min** will be designed in close collaboration with variety of experts, entities and institutions as needed for each concrete patients&#39; population.
+**vit@min** is designed in a close collaboration with variety of experts, entities and institutions as needed for each concrete patients&#39; population.
 Namely but not only: National patients&#39; organization, Digital healthcare innovations cluster, unions of healthcare specialists, representatives of Bulgarian medical council, Bulgarian medicines verification organization, Bulgarian drugs agency, National healthcare institute, Bulgarian pharmaceutical union and others.

 ## 1. Situational analysis